prapti1211/aave-triggerX/README.md

 ### Using Different Blockchains

-To use this system on different chains (e.g., Ethereum Mainnet, Polygon, Arbitrum):
+To use this system on different chains (e.g., Ethereum Mainnet, Arbitrum):

 #### 1. Update `.env` Configuration